brianglass/anastasis/files/matins.md

 Ode 4.
 Let the Prophet Avvakoum

-See, Christ has risenÂ’, said the Angel to the Myrrhbearing Women, Â‘Do not lament, but go, say to the Apostles, Â‘Rejoice, today is the salvation of the world; for by death the tyranny of the enemy has been destroyed.Â’
+See, Christ has risen’, said the Angel to the Myrrhbearing Women, ‘Do not lament, but go, say to the Apostles, ‘Rejoice, today is the salvation of the world; for by death the tyranny of the enemy has been destroyed.’

 As we celebrate today the joyful worship of your life-bearing Cross, O Christ, we prepare ourselves for your most holy Passion; for you achieved it for the salvation of the world, O Saviour, as all-powerful.